 Botswana is an ideal destination for luxury safaris, if you want to have an unique experience in unmatched style.
 The best time to visit Botswana is during the winter months when the bush is more sparse and dry, this is generally from May to September.

 The land is breathtakingly beautiful and features everything from the scorching desert of the Kalahari to the vibrant and lush waterways of the Okavango Delta.

-Popular Luxury safaris in Botswana
+Experience our Tailor-made Luxury Safaris in Botswana

 If you’re interested in a Botswana safari – here’s our collective choices for where to find Botswana’s most beautiful places and landscapes.

 The Makgadikgadi Salt Pans is located in the middle of the dry savanna of northern Botswana.
 The salt pans restrict anything from growing during certain seasons appear to be completely devoid of anything living.
 However, during the wet season, the lands become an entirely new place.
 The barren desert becomes lush and green as well as a vast sheet of water appear.